Hire UiPath Developers: How to Save 50% on RPA Development Services?

 - Unattended bots - fully automated UiPath tasks.

 - Attended bots - require human interventions during automation.

 UiPath licensing cost for a single unattended bot is around $8000 per year and the attended bot costs you around $1300 per year.

 This means, if you want to fully automate 5 processes, you need to spend $40,000 each year only for accommodating software bots.

 We’re halfway.
 That was the automation tool cost.

-How much RPA development costs?
+How much does the RPA development service cost?

 It's a very straightforward calculation.